JosepeDev/AudUnity/README.md

 ## Sound
 Used for storing a data about a sound.
 When a sound is initialized, it takes all the data from the Sound object, and initializes the sound with that data.

-Only change variables that you know what they're doing.
+**Only change variables that you know what they're doing.**
 To play the sound, put it inside a [library](#audio-library), and initialize the library inside an [AudioPlayer](#audio-players) and call the Play method.

+When editing a sound in the editor, you can play to see how it will sound in the game.
+When the sound is currently playing, if you make changes, it will replay the sound so you can hear the difference.

 - Variables
   - **soundName**